aburkov/Iskra/wiki/index.md

 ## Introduction

 MDWiki is a simple wiki system that uses Markdown files for content.
-Here's an article about [transformer](transformer.md).
+Here's an article about [transformer](transformer.md) and [GRPO](GRPO.md).

 ## Features